 Introduction 3

 Principle 1: Life and Dignity of the Human Person 4

 Principle 2: Call to Family, Community, and Participation 5

 Principle 3: Rights and Responsibilities 6

 Principle 4: Option for People who live in Poverty and are Vulnerable 7

 Principle 5: The Dignity of Work and the Rights of Workers 8

 Principle 6: Solidarity 9

 Principle 7: Care for Creation 10

 Conclusion 11

-Schedule for AWARE 11
+AWARE Schedule 11

 In 1792, Archbishop John Carroll mandated that a portion of all parish revenues be set aside "for the relief of the poor."
 This set the stage for the establishment of Catholic Charities of Maryland.
-In 2023, Catholic Charities of Maryland celebrates the 100th anniversary of our official incorporation.
+In 2023, Catholic Charities of Maryland celebrated the 100th anniversary of our official incorporation.
 This occurred in 1923, when the Catholic service programs founded under this call-to-action from Bishop Carroll were officially consolidated underneath a single agency.

-This year's centennial celebration, however, is about more than just our agency's history.
-It is an opportunity to recognize, cherish, and uplift all communities, partners and faith traditions that share in our mission, vision and values.
+Our celebration of this centennial, however, has been about more than just our agency's history.
+As we look forward to the next 100 years, we have the opportunity to recognize, cherish, and uplift all communities, partners and faith traditions that share in our mission, vision and values.
 As a community, we can unite to pursue the work of improving the lives of Marylanders in need.

-The enclosed Social Justice Toolkit is comprised of resources, activity ideas, and community organization profiles that highlight the social justice principles informing our mission over the years.
+The enclosed Social Justice Toolkit is comprised of resources, activity ideas, and community organization profiles that highlight the social justice principles informing our mission.
 These are living values that have informed our work since the beginning - it is our hope that this toolkit serves as a resource for you to continue to write that history in your own neighborhoods and faith communities.

 Catholic social teaching guides much of our work.
 Because of this, the Social Justice Toolkit you find here is organized around the seven principles, which present the way that we navigate our society and live the call to holiness.
-Here, we explore the opportunities to live these principles through service opportunities, lived stories, and other resources.
-We hope this approach is helpful as you consider your initial or continued work in social justice.
+Here, we present some examples of service opportunities, lived stories, and other resources for consideration in living these principles and working for social justice.